cristian-grecu/master-baccarat-2025/README.md

 ### Task 1: A seven-segment LED driver

 Add your code to implement the Verilog stub in the `task1` folder.
 Create a project in Quartus, import the pin assignments, compile your design, download it to the board, and test your design.
-Remember to download the correct pin assignment file for the board you are using.
+Remember to import the correct pin assignment file for the board you are using from the `settings` folder.

 Write a module with unit tests for the LED driver in `tb_card7seg.sv`.
 Your testbech module will be named `tb_card7seg` and will have no ports.
 This means it will need to instantiate `card7seg.sv`, as well as and drive any clock(s) in the design using the Verilog delay syntax (`#`).
 Be sure that your testbench covers **all cases**, even those for which the display is blank.
-You may use waveforms or text output (such as `$display`) to check whether your testbench works; we only care that it exercises the entire design under test.
+You may use waveforms or text output (such as `$display` r `$strobe`) to check whether your testbench works; we only care that it exercises the entire design under test.

-In fact, we strongly recommend writing the testbench **before** you start implementing the block in Verilog.
+Even though this particular module isn't very complex, we strongly recommend writing the testbench **before** you start implementing the block in Verilog.
+You should approach all modules this way; you'll appreciate it later with more complex designs.
 This will force you to go through the specification carefully and make sure you really understand it, and will avoid leaking hidden assumptions from your design into your tests.
 Plus, it's very satisfying to finish your code and see that it passes all your tests!

 ## Phase 3: Baccarat!